aws-greengrass/aws-greengrass-docker/README.md

 ```

 `<platform>` can be `linux/aarch64` for example.
 See [Docker docs](https://docs.docker.com/build/building/multi-platform/#building-multi-platform-images) for more information.

+Docker CLI v20.10.13 or greater is required to support this.

 **1.2.2** If you have `docker-compose` installed, you can run the following commands instead:
 ```